Modelling structure and predicting dynamics of discussion threads in online boards: Acknowledgement

 \section{Acknowledgement}

-The authors thank Leto Peel and Daniele Cassese for fruitful discussions and useful suggestions.
-This work was supported by IAP (Belgian Scientific Policy Office); ARC (Federation Wallonia-Brussels); and by the Russian Foundation of Basic Research [grant number 16-01-00499].
+The authors thank Leto Peel and Daniele Cassese for fruitful discussions and helpful suggestions and anonymous reviewers for their useful comments that helped to improve the quality of the manuscript.